Terms & Conditions of Business

 We are committed to promoting equality and diversity in all our dealings with clients, third parties and employees.
 Please contact our Support Team if you would like a copy of our Equality and Diversity policy.
 If you have any particular requirements due to a disability, please discuss this with the lawyer responsible for your case or the Support Team on 01234 343134.
 We may, for example, be able to arrange a visit to more accessible premises or make sure that when we contact you we do so at a particular time of day.

-Please note telephone calls to and from the office are recorded for training and monitoring purposes and by agreeing to these terms you are agreeing to this recording.
+Please note telephone calls to and from the office and Zoom meetings with you are recorded for training and monitoring purposes and by agreeing to these terms you are agreeing to this recording.

 To represent you properly and promptly we will need to communicate with you and third parties via e-mail.
 By instructing us under the terms of this Agreement you will be consenting to our use of e-mail.